Sexual effects of treatments

 Generally, men with low sex drive won’t be able to get a natural erection even with the use of erection pills.
 You can:

-• Try medications that you can inject straight into the penis to get a firm erection—just speak with your doctor.
+Try medications that you can inject straight into the penis to get a firm erection.
+Just ask your doctor for their recommendations.

 Remember, you can still have great sex and can get plenty of pleasure without a firm erection.